Triangulene

 Triangulene (also known as Clar's hydrocarbon) is the smallest triplet-ground-state polybenzenoid.
 It exists as a biradical with the chemical formula C_{22}H_{12}.
 It was first hypothesized by Czech chemist Erich Clar in 1953.
 Its first confirmed synthesis was published in a February 2017 issue of Nature Nanotechnology, in a project led by researchers David Fox and Anish Mistry at the University of Warwick in collaboration with IBM.
-Other attempts by Japanese researchers have been successful only in making substituted triangulene derivatives.
+Other attempts by Japanese researchers including Yasushi Morita and Takeji Takui have been successful only in making substituted triangulene derivatives.

 A six-step synthesis yielded two isomers of dihydrotriangulene which were then deposited on xenon or copper base.
 The researchers used a combined scanning tunneling and atomic force microscope (STM/AFM) to remove individual hydrogen atoms.
 The synthesized molecule of triangulene remained stable at high-vacuum low-temperature conditions for four days, giving the scientists plenty of time to characterize it (also using STM/AFM).